sthiede/Comparative_Genomics/day1_afternoon/README.md

 >ii.
 Align reads to reference and redirect the output into SAM file

-Now lets align both left and right end reads to our reference using BWA alignment algorithm 'mem' which is one of the three algorithms that is fast and works on mate paired-end reads.
+Quoting BWA:
+"BWA consists of three algorithms: BWA-backtrack, BWA-SW and BWA-MEM.
+The first algorithm is designed for Illumina sequence reads up to 100bp, while the rest two for longer sequences ranged from 70bp to 1Mbp.
+BWA-MEM and BWA-SW share similar features such as long-read support and split alignment, but BWA-MEM, which is the latest, is generally recommended for high-quality queries as it is faster and more accurate.
+BWA-MEM also has better performance than BWA-backtrack for 70-100bp Illumina reads."

 For other algorithms employed by BWA, you can refer to BWA [manual](http://bio-bwa.sourceforge.net/bwa.shtml "BWA manual")

+Now lets align both left and right end reads to our reference using BWA alignment algorithm 'mem'.

 ```